 Money and Banks

-The Zambian currency is the Kwacha and it fluctuates quite regularly.
+The official currency of Zambia is the Zambian Kwacha (ZMK) which fluctuates quite regularly.
 As of Jan 2013, Zambia rebased the currency dividing by 1000.

 - Kwacha note denominations are K100, K50, K20, K10, and K2

 - Coins are in denominations of K1 and 50, 10 and 5 Ngwee

 By law – payments within Zambia can only be made in Kwachas, even if the price is quoted in USD, however some establishments will still accept USD.
 Therefore, it’s always best to enter the country with the required amount of Kwacha for your trip, or else bring with you USD or GBP which can always be exchanged.

 There is no limit to the importation of foreign currency, provided it is declared on arrival through a currency declaration form.